 1 1/4" wide at the base.
 The generous handle is about 4" long.
 The sheath has

 a tab to engage the stud on the pommel.
 This one would work best with

 somewhat larger hands.

 The Ny Fjording is similar, but a bit larger.
 The laminated stainless blade is about 3 1/4" long, 7/8" wide.
 The handle is about 3 3/4" long and has a finger cut out to help position the hand.
-It would make a good fishing, boating or even general purpose knife for those who prefer slightly stouter handles. $72
+It would make a good fishing, boating or even general purpose knife for those who prefer slightly stouter handles. $72 (Discontinued model, old stock)

-blade, and a flat curly birch handle.
+when the hands are slippery.
 The simple pouch sheath accepts belts up to 1 1/2".

 The Steinbit is a fillet knife with a thin (about .125") flexable blade (not laminated)

 about six isnches long.
 The handle is about 4 1/2" long and has a cutout for the forefinger